 - In some contracts, a customer may have the right to cancel a multi-year deal before its conclusion.

 - Send to EchoSign

-- Not recommended.
+- This only edits the CRM record, not the deal sheet itself.
 Use the Open Deal Manager button instead.

 In addition to the emails which may be sent during an approval workflow step, this section provides the buttons and text fields necessary to complete a step.
 Actions are only available to the assigned users for the current step.
 Other users will see a banner stating no action is required from them.